[REVEALED] Reptiles That Start With Z

 The Zonosaurus Lizards, belonging to the genus Zonosaurus, are a group of diurnal reptiles native to Madagascar.
 These lizards are known for their striking appearance, often adorned with vibrant colors and intricate patterns.
 With a preference for forested habitats, Zonosaurus Lizards are arboreal in nature, navigating the lush vegetation with agility.
 Their diet includes a variety of insects and small invertebrates.
 While some species in this genus are well-documented, there is still much to learn about the ecological roles and behaviors of various Zonosaurus Lizards.

-See also [REVEALED] Board Games That Start With P
+See also [REVEALED] Reptiles That Start With B

 4. Zamora Leaf-toed Gecko (Phyllodactylus Zamorae)